fdantasr/api-erp-app/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes
+4. Run the tests to ensure everything works
-3. Commit your changes
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a new Pull Request
+7. Open a Pull Request

 ## License